meleu/tdd-ruby/arrays-and-floats.md

 ### Step 2: Calculate the average

-Let's think in an example:
+Let's do some basic math with a simple example:

 Given the numbers 1, 2, 3, and 4; we have